Top 20 Financial Modeling Interview Questions

 #20 – Can you tell which excel function would slow down the recalculation process of a large financial model?

-Actually, the answer to this Financial Modeling question is not one, it can be because of multiple reasons
+The answer to this Financial Modeling question is not one; it can be because of multiple reasons.

-- Array formulas (as used for Transpose and other calculations) can cause significant slowdown.
+- Array formulas (as used for Transpose and other calculations) can cause a significant slowdown.

-- If there is a circular reference in your financial model, then the excel can slow down.
+- If there is a circular reference in excel in your financial model, then the excel can slow down.

-Financial modeling interview will not be confined to only financial modeling questions.
-You need to be thorough with accounts, general finance questions, excel & advance excel, general HR questions and current affairs.
-The above questions will help you understand what sort of questions you can expect in financial modeling interviews and how to answer them.
+Financial modeling interviews will not be confined to only financial modeling questions.
+You need to be thorough with accounts, general finance questions, excel & advance excel, general HR questions, and current affairs.
+The above questions will help you understand what sort of questions you can expect in interviews and how to answer them.

-Prepare well and wish you all the best for your financial modeling interviews.
+Prepare well, and I wish you all the best!